golota60/oxytail/README.md

 ```

-## Examples
+## Doumentation/Examples

 The best showcase is `examples/widget-gallery` package.
 Run it with `cargo run -p widget-gallery`.
+Docs.rs soon.

 ## Contributing